 Memberships & accreditations

-- Law Council of Australia Federal Litigation Section member
+- Member of the Law Council of Australia Federal Litigation and Refugee Law Section

 - Maurice Blackburn’s Cultural Diversity Group founding Co-Chair